swansonk14/graphing_fleas/README.md

 * `flea_cols` - The initial columns of the fleas.
 None to start in the center horizontally.
 Unspecified fleas will be placed randomly (except for the first, which will be placed in the center).
 * `init_directions` - Initial directions of the fleas.
 Unspecified fleas will start facing up.
 * `visited` - Add this flag to mark an X in squares which have been visited.
+* `image` - The name of the image file in the `images` directory to use as the flea image.
+Current options: "flea.png" (default), "arrow.png".
 * `display_frequency` - The number of steps between each update of the board display. -1 to update on command by pressing the "d" key.
 May be in scientific notation (ex.
 1e5).
 * `print_frequency` - The number of steps between each printing of the step number to the terminal.
 May be in scientific notation (ex.
 1e5).
 * `delay` - The number of milliseconds of delay between each step of the simulation.